dee221208/devops-september-2022/Day1/README.md

      - you have a plugin to deploy jars to tomcat
      - you have built-in plugin to deploy jars to JFrog Artifactory or Sonatype Nexus
 - Maven Dependencies
+  - these are jar files just like plugins
+  - these are third-party opensource libraries used by your application
+  - For example:
+     - your application might use log4j for writing applications
+     - your application might use junit for unit and integration testing

 - Maven Repositories
   - repository is a server ( typically a website )